-INDEPENDENT ACCOUNTANTS' REPORT ON APPLYING AGREED-UPON PROCEDURES included in Louisiana performed the procedures the Governmental Audit Guide and enumerated below, which were agreed to by the management of West Carroll Council on Aging, Inc. Legislative Auditor of the State of Louisiana, solely to assist the users in evaluating management's assertions about West Carroll Council on Aging, Inc.'s compliance with certain laws and regulations during the year ended June 30, 2011 included in the accompanying Louisiana Attestation Questionnaire.
-Management of West Carroll Council on Inc. is responsible for the Council's financial records and compliance with applicable laws and regulations.
-This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and the applicable standards of Government sufficiency of these procedures is Standards.
-The responsibility of the specified users of this report.
+INDEPENDENT ACCOUNTANTS' REPORT ON APPLYING AGREED-UPON PROCEDURES performed the procedures included in the Louisiana Governmental Audit Guide and enumerated below, which were agreed to by the management of West Carroll Council on Aging, Inc. and the Legislative Auditor of the State of Louisiana, solely to assist the users in evaluating management's assertions about West Carroll Council on Aging, Inc.'s compliance with certain laws and regulations during the year ended June 30, 2012 included in the accompanying Louisiana Attestation Ouestionnaire.
+Management of West Carroll Council Aging, Inc. is responsible for the Council's financial records and compliance with applicable laws and regulations.
+This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and the applicable standards of Government Auditing Standards.
+The sufficiency of these procedures is solely the responsibility of the specified users of this report.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.